brenocrs/brenocrs.github.io/_posts/2020-12-29-[The MacGyver toolbox] Windows Network traffic monitoring.md

 4. Calculate the DELTA and print the result
 <br>

-If you dont want to read and understant all this article, you can download the script [here](https://github.com/brenocrs/WinPrintTraffic) on my github.
+If you dont want to read and understand all this article, you can download the script [here](https://github.com/brenocrs/WinPrintTraffic) on my github.

 ## 0. A quick and fast guide to powershell